Are high-fiber foods going to be the new protein bars?

 There are two types of fiber: soluble and insoluble fiber.
 Your body needs both types of fiber for optimal digestive health because they work differently.

 Soluble fiber sources are slow-digesting.
-As it moves through your system, soluble fiber breaks down, attracts water, and becomes a gel-like consistency.
-This allows the fiber to easily pass through your digestive tract (3).
-Examples of soluble fiber include nuts, seeds, oats, beans, lentils, and certain fruits and veggies.
+As soluble fiber moves through your system, it dissolves in water to becomes gel-like.
+In this gel-like form, the fiber can pass through your digestive tract easily (3).
+Soluble fiber can be found in nuts, seeds, oats, beans, lentils, and certain fruits and veggies.

 Insoluble fiber does not get digested and instead works to bulk up your stool.
 This speeds up how quickly food moves through your digestive tract.
-Insoluble fiber sources include whole grains such as bulgur, vegetables like green peas, and wheat bran (3).
-This combination of fiber not only keeps your digestive system in good working order, but it also keeps it moving regularly, which is useful for combating and even avoiding constipation (2).
+Whole grains such as bulgur, vegetables like green peas, and wheat bran are great sources for insoluble fiber (3).

 Why Aren’t Most People Getting Enough Fiber?

 First, many people don’t eat enough fruits and veggies even though these are fiber powerhouses.
 Instead, they turn to high-carb foods like pizza, white bread, and white rice.
-While these foods may fill you up, they don’t deliver the same health benefits of fiber-rich foods.
+While these foods may fill you up, they don’t deliver the same health benefits of foods that are high in fiber.
 Switching to whole-grain bread or brown rice will replace some of those carbs with beneficial fiber content (as will adding more fruits and veggies to your meals).

 People on these types of diets must take extra steps to ensure the carbs they eat contain higher amounts of fiber.
 The good news?
 The more fiber a food contains, the lower the net carbs.
 So you can easily fix your low fiber intake without adding too many carbs to your diet.

-Fiber has been shown to combat many of the most pressing chronic conditions and diseases faced by people all over the world.
-And most of those, such as obesity and type 2 diabetes, start with trouble maintaining a healthy weight.
+Fiber has been shown to help support against many of the most pressing health conditions faced by people all over the world.
+Many of those conditions start with trouble maintaining a healthy weight.

 Fiber helps add bulk to your diet so you feel satisfied sooner and eat less (2).
-That’s why researchers believe a high-fiber diet may help prevent obesity, diabetes, heart disease, high blood pressure, high cholesterol, and colon cancer (4).
+That’s why researchers believe a high-fiber diet may help with healthy weight management, supported blood sugar regulation and supported heart health (4).

-But fiber isn’t just ideal for losing weight and lessening metabolic syndrome.
-It also supports your gut health and has been shown to help treat diverticulitis, among other perks (2).
+Fiber can also support your gut health and has been shown to help various gut-related conditions, among other perks (2).

 The research and scientific evidence show a diet packed with high-fiber foods may be able to:

-When people get enough fiber, they can lower cholesterol and blood pressure levels and decrease their risk of developing coronary heart disease and cardiovascular disease (4).
-This is because fiber reduces LDL, or low-density lipoprotein, also known as “bad” cholesterol levels, without touching the “good” cholesterol known as HDL, or high-density lipoprotein.
+One of the biggest benefits of getting enough fiber is that it supports healthy cholesterol and blood pressure levels (4).
+This is because fiber can help regulate levels of low-density lipoprotein (LDL), also known as “bad” cholesterol levels, without touching the “good” cholesterol known as high-density lipoprotein (HDL).

 Additional research is needed to prove these findings further, but the results seem promising so far.

-Additionally, researchers from a review of 16 meta-analyses found that the cereal fiber found in brown rice, barley, and seeds provides the greatest reduction in risk (5).
-A small decrease in fasting blood sugar levels was also discovered in type 2 diabetics who upped their fiber intake in another study (5).
+Additionally, researchers from a review of 16 meta-analyses found that the cereal fiber found in brown rice, barley, and seeds provides the greatest blood sugar regulation benefits (5).

-Since insoluble fiber adds weight to your stools, and soluble fiber makes them softer and easier to pass, fiber fights constipation and ensures your digestion moves along as it should — not too fast or too slow (4).
+Since insoluble fiber adds weight to your stools and soluble fiber makes them softer and easier to pass, fiber can fight constipation and ensure your digestion moves along as it should — not too fast and not too slow (4).

 It also decreases the transit time so you can eliminate waste regularly instead of every few days (4).

 Research shows that wheat bran, which is packed with insoluble fiber, is the “gold standard” when it comes to increasing stool size (4).
-This can also reduce your risk of obesity, colorectal cancer, and diverticular disease (6).
+This can also reduce your risk of various unwanted health conditions (6).